dxcfresher/training/README.md

-# training for member freshers
+# training for new freshers